passagemath/passagemath/pkgs/sagemath-gfan/README.rst

 About this pip-installable distribution package
 -----------------------------------------------

-This pip-installable source distribution ``passagemath-gfan`` provides an interface to `gfan <https://users-math.au.dk/jensen/software/gfan/gfan.html>`_, the package for Groebner fans and tropical varieties.
+This pip-installable distribution ``passagemath-gfan`` provides an interface to `gfan <https://users-math.au.dk/jensen/software/gfan/gfan.html>`_, the package for Groebner fans and tropical varieties.